digideskio/conuhacks/README.md

 **You will receive a secret key.
 Don't lose it and keep it to yourself!**

+Want to set up an endpoint in a minute or less?
+[Learn the magic of webtask.io](webtask.md)!

 ## Response

 The server will make a `GET` request to your URI and expect a response with a status code of `200 OK`, and a content type of `application/json`.